evamh/Card-Match-Game/README.md

 ## Future additions

 There are several things I would like to add to the game in the future, including:
-1. A timed version - the user has to clear all the cards before the time runs out!
+1. Sounds and audio - such as background music and sounds when the user matches two cards
-2. Sounds and audio - such as background music and sounds when the user matches two cards
+2. Button functionality - rather than using the keyboard for user input like choosing the difficulty or re-starting the game
-3. Button functionality - rather than using the keyboard for difficulty/restarting the game
+3. Improving the fonts and background - to make it more fun!
 4. Animation - animate the cards disappearing from the screen when the user matches two cards